HR

 Even if your employee is staying on for another several weeks, it’s critical to begin thinking about a replacement plan.
 Promoting or hiring a new employee can take months; starting the process early can help minimize the time gap and lost revenue.

-On the other hand, if you think you can get by without hiring another full-time employee, you’ll need to figure out how.
+On the other hand, if you think you can get by without backfilling the role, you’ll need to figure out how.
 It might involve outsourcing tasks to an independent contractor, for example, or redistributing work among several different employees.
-In any case, it’s helpful to
+In any case, it’s helpful to review employee performances and workflows to see what’s feasible.

 Pro tip: If you decide to give employees additional tasks or shuffle their workloads, make sure you’re compensating them fairly and providing them with clear instructions and goals for doing their work.